-$1 billion headache for Airbus as Qatar cancels 4 jets
+$1 billion headache for Airbus as Qatar cancels four jets

 An Airbus spokesman said the cancellations were related to "known supply chain issues".
 Asked what would happen to the undelivered A350-900 jets, he said: "They will be reallocated".

 Qatar Airways has a reputation for being demanding when reviewing aircraft for quality defects before delivery.
-Airbus has been wrestling with interior issues on the A350, including problems with the toilets.

 However, some analysts have said the Gulf political crisis may give the airline a further incentive to slow deliveries, compounding the impact of relatively weak oil prices.